 Neither through the Ethics Line nor any other reporting method has there been any complaints for the years 2018 to 2021 with regards to suspected or actual wrongdoing as defined in the Act.

 Since 2019, Bunduq has circulated a copy of its Statement to its employees annually and emphasises its commitment to eliminating modern slavery and human trafficking in its business and supply chains.
 Following the publication of its previous Statement, Bunduq provided anti-modern slavery compliance information to its employees.
 This outlined its obligations and commitments with regards to anti-modern slavery and human trafficking practices and controls.

 More recently, staff events and training have been introduced that promote broader social growth and facilitate opportunities.
 These include hosting a “Blue Week” with ADNOC, a presentation of Bunduq’s Fish Reef Project and events for International Women’s Day.
 Events in this period have been limited by, and held in accordance with relevant guidelines on, the Covid-19 pandemic.

 Bunduq’s Anti-Modern Slavery and Human Trafficking Commitments

-This statement is made further to section 54(1) of the Act and constitutes Bunduq’s slavery and human trafficking statement for the 2018 financial year (ending 31 December 2018).
-This Statement has been approved by the Board of Directors of Bunduq Company Limited on 09 July, 2019.
+This Statement is made further to section 54(1) of the Act and constitutes Bunduq’s slavery and human trafficking Statement for the 2021 financial year (ending 31 December 2021).
+This Statement has been approved by the Board of Directors of Bunduq Company Limited on 26 July 2022 with an effective date of 30 June 2022.
 The Board has authorised Mr. Yutaka Yamada to sign this Statement.

 Chief Executive Officer

-Date approved: 09 July 2019
+Date approved: 26 July 2022